Cool Things To Do in Koblenz in 1 Day

 Koblenz is full of quaint little squares and each one has a different vibe.
 One of my favorites was definitely the Jesuitenplatz.
 The square got its name from the former Jesuit college dating back to the 17th century and which is now the Koblenz’ town hall.

 I particularly liked the towers and the passage through the grand gate.
-The tower clock is one of the main reasons why many travellers visit the Jesuitenplatz: it plays a lovely melody at the full hour.
+The tower clock is one of the main reasons why many travelers visit the Jesuitenplatz: it plays a lovely melody at the full hour.

 At nightfall, the Jesuitenplatz has a truly enchanting atmosphere.